 All of the members of the Company's Board of Directors qualify as "independent directors" as determined in accordance with the current listing standards of The NASDAQ Global Select Market ("NASDAQ").
 Based on these current NASDAQ listing standards, the Company's Board of Directors has identified and affirmatively determined the following directors have no material relationships with the Company other than as a director and are independent: Leslie Brown, Gary Goode, James Hollars, John Mulder, Richard Schaum, Frederick Sotok, Kathleen Starkoff, Brian Walker, and James Wallace.
-In making its independence determinations, the Board of Directors considered: the former employment and a former consulting arrangement of Mr. Mulder; the former employment of Mr. Hollars; the fact that Mr. Sotok's son has an interest in a small vendor of the Company; and the fact that Mr. Walker's son is a staff member of the Company's independent auditor (but has no involvement with the Company's audit).
+In making its independence determinations, the Board of Directors considered: the former employment and a former consulting arrangement of Mr. Mulder; the former employment of Mr. Hollars; the fact that Mr. Sotok's son has an interest in a small vendor of the Company's audit).
 The Board of Directors determined that these circumstances do not interfere with the exercise of independent judgment in carrying out the responsibilities of a director.